 Generally, they prohibit using social media in a way that would breach a law – for example, laws governing discrimination and harassment, privacy, defamation, confidentiality, intellectual property, competition and consumer rights – or those laws that would bring your employer into disrepute.
 It may also prevent you from commenting on workplace matters.

 Your social media profile will often connect your professional and private personas, so your private actions on social media may very well reflect on your public persona.
-Consider who you share information with on social channels and who you ‘friend’.
-Do not accept friend requests from patients and always be mindful of your professional boundaries when being followed by a patient or the general public.
+Consider who you share information with on social channels and who you connect with.
+Avoid accepting requests from patients and always be mindful of your professional boundaries when being followed by a patient or the general public.

 - Be aware your professional, legal and employment obligations when using social media.